Analyticity and resurgence in wall-crossing formulas: Analytic stability data and resurgence

 The surface $Z$ is constructed such as follows (cf. Sections \ref{introducing parameter}, \ref{resurgence conjecture}).
 Let us consider two subsets of the torus $\C^\ast$ endowed with the coordinate $z$ given by $\Delta_\epsilon=\{|z|<\epsilon\}$ and $\Delta_\epsilon^{-1}=\{|z|> \epsilon^{-1}\}$ such that $f_+$ converges in the first disc, while $f_-$ converges in the second one.
 In the plane $\C_t=\R^2$ consider two open domains $U_L$ and $U_R$ defined such as follows.
 The domain $U_L$ is obtained by removing from a small open disc $|t|<\delta$ the closed sector $\pi-\theta\le Arg(t)\le \pi+\theta$, where $\theta$ is sufficiently close to $\pi/2$.
 Similarly we define $U_R$ as the domain obtained by removing from the same small disc the closed sector $-\theta\le Arg(t)\le \theta$ with the same condition on $\theta$.
 Then $U_L\cap U_R$ is a disjoint union of the opposite sectors $S_+\cup S_-$.
 Consider now the set of holomorphic maps $z_L:U_L\to \C^\ast_z$ and $z_R:U_R\to \C^\ast_z$ such that $z_L(0)=z_R(0)=1$.
 We can choose $\delta>0$ to be such small that $1-\nu<|z_L|<1+\nu$ for sufficiently small $\nu$.
 Namely, we can satisfy the condition $|e^{-2\pi i/t}z_L|<\epsilon$ if $t\in S_+$ and $|(e^{-2\pi i/t}z_L)^{-1}|<\epsilon$ if $t\in S_-$.
 It follows that the expressions $f_{\pm}(e^{-2\pi i/t}z_L)$ are well-defined.

 Now we treat the above pair $(z_L, z_R)$ as a holomorphic section of the projection $p: Z\to \C_t$ over $\{|t|<\delta\}\subset \C^\ast_t$ provided on $S_\pm$ they satisfy the relations

 This defines the germ $Z$ which satisfies the desired properties.
 Clearly $Z$ carries a holomorphic foliation defined by the holomorphic vector field $v=t^2\partial_t$.
-The image of a small disc (or a germ at $t=0$) under the above section is then endowed with the Poincar'e map $P$ induced by the return map for the foliation.
+The image of a small disc (or a germ at $t=0$) under the above section is then endowed with the Poincar\'e map $P$ induced by the return map for the foliation.

 Notice as $t\to 0$ in $S_+\cup S_-$ (i.e. where both $z_L$ and $z_R$ are defined) then the asymptotic expansions of both series coincide.
 Thus $log(z_L)$ and $log(z_R)$ has Taylor expansion $\sum_{n\ge 0}c_nt^n$, where $|c_n|\le C^nn!$ for some $C>0$.